jiaohehu/NPreview/DOC-diagram.md

     path b; b := a{up} ..
 (5,5) ..
 (6,7)
     ```

-    A assignment statement can include path functions, other variables,
+    A assignment statement can include path functions, path variables,
     and the wildcard variable.

     ```